 - 1. Locating radio signals is very similar to detecting power signals as they are both passive signals. - 2.
-Hold the vLoc3 receiver vertically and away from likely positions of cables or pipes. - 3.
+Hold the vLoc3 RTK-Pro vertically and away from likely positions of cables or pipes. - 3.
 Adjust the sensitivity control so that the bar graph reading is just starting to show some movement.
 Now follow the procedure described above in the power mode section.

-3.2 Active Locating: Applying the Transmitter
+3.2 Active Locating:- Applying the Transmitter

-Active locating uses a transmitter to apply a precise frequency to a pipe or cable then uses a receiver turned to detect the signal being radiated at that precise frequency.
-Active location frequencies can be applied by direct connection, signal clamp, or induction (this is further explained in the following sections).
+Active locating uses a transmitter to apply a precise frequency to a pipe or cable, then uses a receiver turned to detect the signal being radiated at that precise frequency.
+Active location frequencies can be applied by direct connection, signal clamp, or induction (This is further explained in the following sections).

 Unlike passive detecting, active locating has the benefit of the operator controlling the signals and can be more specific about what line is detected.
-Passive signals are also not always present on a line so using active signals ensures more lines are detected.
+Passive signals are also not always present on a line, so using active signals ensures more lines are detected.

-Choosing the correct frequency depends on the application but as a general rule select low frequencies as these tend to "bleed off" less than higher frequencies.
+Choosing the correct frequency will depend on the application, but as a general rule, select low frequencies as these tend to "bleed off" less than higher frequencies.
 A good general-purpose frequency is 33kHz and is a good starting point if in doubt.

-When using Induction or the Signal Clamp, the frequencies available are limited frequencies optimized for the equipment.
-The full range of frequencies is available in the Direct Connection mode.
+When using "induction" or the "signal clamp," the frequencies available are limited to a set of frequencies optimized for the equipment.
+The full range of frequencies is available in the "direct connection" mode.

-For frequencies below 45 kHz authorities such as the FCC allow higher power output to be used; for frequencies of 45 kHz and above power output for this type of equipment is restricted to 1 watt.
+For frequencies below 45 kHz, authorities such as the FCC allow higher power output to be used; for frequencies of 45 kHz and above, power output for this type of equipment is restricted to 1 watt.
 Therefore more power is available when lower frequencies are used.

 To inject a signal requires the use of a transmitter.
-The transmitter signal can be injected or applied to the target line in a variety of ways.
+The signal can be injected or applied to the target line in a variety of ways.